 Since arbitrage seems like a simple way to turn a potential profit, it is fair to ask yourself: is arbitrage legal?
-In most countries around the world, arbitrage trading is perfectly legal as it contributes to market efficiency.
+In most countries around the world, crypto arbitrage trading is perfectly legal as it contributes to market efficiency.

 Once a crypto arbitrage trader has completed their trade, they will inevitably bring additional traders to the market who are hoping to exploit the same price difference, which will eventually lead to the asset’s price to become more balanced across markets.

 However, there are exceptions.
 You should read up on your local laws before participating in cryptocurrency or bitcoin arbitrage trading.

 When in doubt, always consult a local lawyer or accountant before proceeding.

 With Bitcoin’s high fees and often slow transfer times, bitcoin arbitrage traders have pivoted to more efficient options across cryptocurrency markets.

 Kraken, for example, offers over 150 trading pairs, so, depending on the price of crypto assets across different markets, crypto arbitrage traders can exchange certain cryptocurrencies for others, or for more stable fiat currencies.

 Through a single exchange like Kraken, you can participate in triangular arbitrage trading, which involves spotting the price differences between three cryptocurrencies on the exchange.
 For example, you can purchase XLM with BTC, sell XLM to ETH, and convert ETH back to BTC.